A Dream for Creatives

 As well as this, you can feature social feeds on your website, making it easy for visitors to keep track of your updates all in one place.

 SEO & Marketing

 SEO stands for Search Engine Optimization, and is what gets your website ranking higher in search results.
-When was the last time you clicked through to the second page of Google results?
-You want to be on that first page, and SEO gives your site the best chance of getting there.

 Squarespace has good SEO, and its pages all follow SEO best practices.
 It gives you the tools to make the most of what’s there, such as managing your titles and adding keywords and alt text.

+However, Squarespace isn’t the most beginner-friendly when it comes to SEO, so beginners will need to be prepared to adopt a hands-on approach to their site’s ranking.
 There are guides to help you in Squarespace’s support pages, which offer a very thorough introduction to SEO.
 This might seem a little overwhelming for beginners, so make sure to take some time to read through it all.